jakoch/composer-fastfetch/README.md

 ### Why?

+The main reason for this plugin is that Composer downloads all files one after another (sequentially).
+This is true for the package metadata (packagist.org) and all package downloads (dists).
+The downloads work, but the overall speed and download experience isn't that nice.

+Parallelizing the metadata retrival is complicated, because Composer doesn't expose events (like "onBeforeMetadataRetrieval" or similar) and the internal API is protected.
+At this point in time, its not possible to parallelize the metadata fetching.

+But, Composer provides an event "onPostDependenciesSolving", which means the Solver has finishes its dirty deeds and a stable set of packages has been determined.
+The set might contain download urls for the packages, which allows forwarding them to a parallel downloader.

 Aria makes multiple connections to one or multiple servers and reuses connections, when possible.
 Files are not downloaded sequentially, but in parallel.

-All in all, this might result in a slight download speed improvement.
+All in all, this might result in a slight download speed improvement and improve the download experience.